EggPudding/Deep-Learning-Paper-with-Codes/README.md

 # Deep-Learning-Paper-with-Codes

-### Deep Learning Paper with Codes : 딥러닝 논문과 코드
+### Deep Learning Paper with Codes
-- 딥러닝 논문들을 리뷰하고 실제 코드 실습까지 할 수 있는 저장소입니다.
+- This is repository for deep learning paper reviews as well as codes to practice.

 #### Image Classification

-ImageNet Classification with Deep Convolutional Neural Networks Original Paper Link / Paper Review / Code Pratice
+ImageNet Classification with Deep Convolutional Neural Networks

+Original Paper Link / Paper Review / Code Pratice

 Very Deep Convolutional Networks for Large-Scale Image Recognition